paintparty/bling/API.md

 ```
 Function.

+Returns a styled string tagged with ANSI SGR codes.

-Giving any number of strings or hiccup-like vectors, returns a string tagged
+   Takes an arbitrary number strings or hiccup-like vectors.
-   with ANSI SGR codes to style the text.
+   Hiccup vectors can be nested.

    Bold text
    ```clojure